Transitions in Later Life Learning Community

 The learning community models the participatory approach taken by the UK Branch to working with our partners.
 With this approach we aim to move beyond data collection to the generation of learning and develop strong networks to enhance the impact of our work.

-The purpose of our work both collectively and individually is for people to be happier, more resilient and feel better supported to respond positively to change as they age.
-The TILL learning community is made up of a core cohort of projects funded by the UK Branch who are testing and adapting new approaches to pre-retirement support, as well as wider projects supported under the programme.
+The TILL learning community was established in 2016.
+It is made up of a core cohort of projects funded by the UK Branch which are testing and adapting new approaches to pre-retirement support, as well as wider projects supported under the programme.
 You can read a blog about this groupwork by one of our community members here.
+You can read a summary of learning that has emerged from running the learning community in 2016-17 here.